The NewYorker Magazine

 Art This Week

-Kathy Suder, artist, and former partner, Timothy Potts, Director of the J Paul Getty Museum, attend the InStyle Awards
+Kathy Suder, artist, and partner, Timothy Potts, Director of the J Paul Getty Museum, attend the InStyle Awards

 Fort Worth Business Press